 Sliding away on the Volcano’s mud

 Not sure who came up with the idea, but the site includes a man-made slide.
-It ends up in a small muddy pond (see video below).
+It ends up in a small muddy pond.
 Members of the tour operator use a stick to send some of the mud down a man-made drain, which then spills onto the nearby steep hill to turn into a natural muddy slide.
-Check the video below to see for yourself.

 I refrained from taking part in the sliding experience, though it brought lots of laughter to the group's overall experience.
 It did turn up the fun up a notch!